New-Consensus-Concurrency-Control/Tiga/README.md

 ## Reminder
 If you encounter any issues during the evaluation, please do not hesitate to contact me (gjk1994@stanford.edu) and we can schedule a meeting (e.g., Zoom) and figure out the problems together.
 I am in EST time zone.

+You can also open an issue [here](https://github.com/Steamgjk/Tiga/issues), and my account will receive the notification.

 ## Log Into Controller